brendan-dorsey/stabilitas-thresholds/README.md

 time.

 #### Defining Regions
-I started with  Kmeans clustering from SKLearn to determine an optimal number of regions to use given the data I had.
+I started with  kMeans clustering from SKLearn to determine an optimal number of regions to use given the data I had.
 I used silhouette scores to determine that ~1000- 1500 clusters was ideal.
-I used cities data from [GeoNames](http://http://download.geonames.org/export/dump/) and determined that there are 1375 cities with population 300,000 or greater.
+I used cities data from [GeoNames](http://http://download.geonames.org/export/dump/) and determined that there are 1375 cities globally with population 300,000 or greater.

 ![kMeans Clustering](images/KMeans_chart.png)